Mar 13, 2023

 • The camera's aperture and shutter speed controls the light reaching the sensor.

-• The sensor is fully saturated at the native ISO, and the exposure is at point B.
+• The sensor is fully saturated at its native ISO and with the exposure at point B.

 • A fully saturated sensor means we have the highest signal-to-noise ratio (SNR).